 Though the US market wasn’t what it was ten years ago in terms of choices, it’s still more than viable in terms of bonus offers.
 US-facing sportsbooks will offer much larger deposit bonuses than their regulated European counterparts.
 Bettors can easily clear thousands of dollars in freeplays or cash bonuses by depositing at different sportsbooks and clearing deposit bonuses.

 Chasing steam is one of the best ways to beat the sportsbook’s closing line.
-A steam move is a change in the betting market that occurs after heavy betting action.
+A steam move is a change in the betting market that occurs after a heavy betting action.
 Bettors can accomplish this by watching betting markets and wagering at sportsbooks that are slow to move their lines after a major market move, or simply when sharp sportsbook(s) moves their lines ahead of the betting market.

 Follow the market and betting steam moves is something that anyone can do provided they understand the concept.
 However, it is something that some sportsbooks frown upon and is the easiest way to get your account limited.
 We delve deeper into chasing steam moves while betting on sports here.

-Arbitrage betting is the art of wagering on both sides of an event using differing odds at competing sportsbooks to guarantee a profit regardless of the outcome the event.
+Sports arbitrage betting is the art of wagering on both sides of an event using differing odds at competing sportsbooks to guarantee a profit regardless of the outcome the event.
 It’s also known as ‘sure betting’.
 Like steam betting, arbing is something that many sportsbooks also frown upon.
 Although, it’s much easier for a sportsbook to spot someone who is continuously betting steam versus arbing.

 The returns for arbitrage betting are rather small, usually between 2-30% per wager, but if you’re betting large amounts of money per wager – this can add up to a massive profits.
 There are also opportunities for much higher arbitrages, sometimes as high as 20%.
 It’s not something we generally recommend for newer bettors due to the smaller size of their bankrolls but it an excellent way to lock in a profit and enjoy the game knowing you’re profiting regardless of the outcome.
 Learn more about sports arbitrage betting by reading our in-depth article.

-Attack Smaller Markets
+Smaller Sports Betting Markets

 Ever take a look at the wagering limits for particular sports at your sportsbook?
 You’ll notice that the betting limits on markets will vary rapidly.
 For instance, a bookmaker may take up to $20,000 on NFL sides, but will only take up to $2,000 on NCAA Basketball totals.
 Markets besides major sides and totals, like propositions and alternative lines will be even lower.
 The reason a sportsbook will take more money on certain markets compared with others is because of their confidence level when it comes how sharp their lines are.
 One of the best things bettors can do to increase their profits is focus on these smaller sports betting markets, ones where the sportsbooks are a lot less efficient.

 As stated above, it’s possible to beat the sportsbooks at their game across most of their markets, but bettors may be able to increase their advantage provided they focus heavily on specific sports.
 The oddsmakers do their best to set accurate lines, but they can’t comb over every piece of information that comes out regarding each game, team or event.
 Those who choose to focus on specific sports may develop a more in-depth understanding of the market than the oddsmakers.
 Once again though, this is extremely tough to accomplish.

 The dawn of the internet and advanced statistics regarding sports betting has given bettors a lot of tools to try level the field with the bookies.
 Reading local beat writers takes on each team is now easier than ever, and social media sites, such as Twitter allow bettors to get news and updates the second they happen.
 Of our list, this is hardest one to accomplish but can be done by some.
 The oddsmakers use much of the same information to formulate and move their lines, so it’s tough to tell if the information one is utilizing isn’t already factored into the current price.

-Tail A Trusted Handicapper
+Tail A Trusted Sports Handicapper

 Paying for picks is something we almost never advise bettors to do for a number of reasons.
 However, if they do find a handicapper that is worth following (or buying picks from) this can be an excellent way to profit off sports betting without putting in the hours researching.
 Finding cappers that you can trust can be difficult, but there’s no harm in reading others opinions.
 The crucial item to look for is a posted record going back several years and a realistic winning percentage.
 If you can find a capper who knows his stuff, it can be an outstanding resource.

 What’s the use of betting sports if you’re not going to get paid?
 All the above advice is useless if bettors can’t collect their winnings.
 That’s why choosing a sportsbook that pays players in a timely fashion and one that has a strong reputation in the industry is critical.

 We offer an excellent resource for the offshore betting industry here at Sports Betting Sites, including extensive reviews of each sportsbook and which one’s players should avoid.
 As far as general guidelines, bettors should trust sportsbooks with a longer history in the industry compared to sites that are just a few years old.
 Withdrawal speeds are important.
 There are several sportsbooks which no history of slow-paying a single player throughout their history.
 Here you can find safest online sports betting sites reviews for venturing into sports betting online.